Biomineralization: Biogenic mineral controversy

 Recent advances in high-resolution genetics and X-ray absorption spectroscopy are providing revelations on the biogeochemical relations between microorganisms and minerals that may shed new light on this question.
 For example, the IMA-commissioned "Working Group on Environmental Mineralogy and Geochemistry " deals with minerals in the hydrosphere, atmosphere, and biosphere.
-The group's scope includes mineral-forming microorganisms, which exist on nearly every rock, soil, and particle surface spanning the globe to depths of at least 1600 metres below the sea floor and 70 kilometres into the stratosphere (possibly entering the mesosphere).
+The group's scope includes mineral-forming microorganisms, which exist on nearly every rock, soil, and particle surface spanning the globe to depths of at least 1,600 metres below the sea floor and 70 kilometres into the stratosphere (possibly entering the mesosphere).

 Biogeochemical cycles have contributed to the formation of minerals for billions of years.
 Microorganisms can precipitate metals from solution, contributing to the formation of ore deposits.
 They can also catalyze the dissolution of minerals.

-Prior to the International Mineralogical Association's listing, over 60 biominerals had been discovered, named, and published.
+Before the International Mineralogical Association's listing, over 60 biominerals had been discovered, named, and published.
 These minerals (a sub-set tabulated in Lowenstam (1981)) are considered minerals proper according to Skinner's (2005) definition.
-These biominerals are not listed in the International Mineral Association official list of mineral names, however, many of these biomineral representatives are distributed amongst the 78 mineral classes listed in the Dana classification scheme.
+These biominerals are not listed in the International Mineral Association official list of mineral names, however, many of these biomineral representatives are distributed among the 78 mineral classes listed in the Dana classification scheme.

-Skinner's (2005) definition of a mineral takes this matter into account by stating that a mineral can be crystalline or amorphous.
+Skinner's (2005) definition of a mineral considers this matter by stating that a mineral can be crystalline or amorphous.
 Although biominerals are not the most common form of minerals, they help to define the limits of what constitutes a mineral properly.
 Nickel's (1995) formal definition explicitly mentioned crystallinity as a key to defining a substance as a mineral.
 A 2011 article defined icosahedrite, an aluminium-iron-copper alloy as mineral; named for its unique natural icosahedral symmetry, it is a quasicrystal.
 Unlike a true crystal, quasicrystals are ordered but not periodic.